 - Don’t post videos and photos meant for you outlet on your personal account before they’re officially published.

 - Don’t be afraid to repost the outlet’s posts.

-- Metrics.
-There are various ways to look at metrics.
+- Metrics: There are various ways to look at metrics.
 General and specific metrics are angles to address this.
-General metrics are concerned about the overall viewership/readership like the total number of views, clicks follows.
-Specific metrics are concerned with measurements related to a specific audience (mothers, immigrants, teachers etc.) (ProPublica - Firestone and the Warlord - http://bit.ly/1xTDeuS)
+General metrics are concerned about the overall viewership/readership like the total number of views, clicks, follows time on page etc. Specific metrics are concerned with measurements related to a specific audience (mothers, immigrants, teachers etc.) Figure our what metrics are important to you, you publication and your audience.
+(ProPublica - Firestone and the Warlord - http://bit.ly/1xTDeuS)

 - Streaming is a double edged sword.
 Plan when you can.
-Be aware your surrounding for 1) safety concerns and 2) framing of your shot.
+Be aware of your surroundings for 1) safety concerns and 2) framing of your shot.